d12frosted/elpa-mirror/gnu/denote-readme.txt

         [The denote-date-prompt-use-org-read-date option].

-        This is the equivalent to calling `denote' when `denote-prompts' is set to `'(date title keywords)'.
+        This is the equivalent of calling `denote' when `denote-prompts' has the `date' prompt appended to its existing prompts.

         The `denote-create-note-using-date' is an alias of
         `denote-date'.